I will also get one up with normal swirls soon

 A dye is a chemical that shows color when it is dissolved.
-They are water soluble and will not mix with oils.
+They are water soluble and may not mix with oils.
 Dyes can be bought in a granular version and a dusty light powder form and also a liquid form.
 Renascent Bath and Body offer you either POWDER Dyes or LIQUID Dyes.

 They will easily disperse and not settle therefore are the perfect choice to use in liquid soaps.